latextemplates/IEEE/README.md

 This page does it.

 This template is for the computer science conferences.
-It is based on `bare_conf_compsoc.tex` distributed by IEEE.
+It is based on the `bare_conf_compsoc.tex` distributed by IEEE.
-In case you need other configurations, please adapt `paper.tex`.
+In case you need other configurations, please adapt `paper-conference.tex` or `paper-conference-compsoc.tex`.

 ## TOC